peerkar/liferay-gsearch/README.md

 If you need help with creating a CE compatible version, please create a ticket.

 ## Do I Have to Use the Custom Search Adapter?
-No you don't but you loose the goodies of search field configuration as they won't work without.
+No you don't but then you loose the possibility to fine tune search field configuration and their boosts as well as a much better autocompletion / keyword suggester functionality.

 ## How Does the Suggester Work?
 The suggester works by storing succesfull search keywords/phrases and offering them as autocompletion options.
 That's the way Google works, too.